tablelandnetwork/docs/docs/cli/chains.md

   - tableland chains
 ---

+## chains

-## `tableland chains`
+`tableland chains`

+List information about supported chains.

-The `chains` command retrieves which chains Tableland is deployed on by returning information about the deployment itself, including the chain name, id, and contract address.
+In particular, use the `chains` command to retrieve which chains Tableland is deployed on, which returns information about the deployment itself, including the chain name, id, and contract address:

-## Example
+### Example

 ```bash
 tableland chains
 ```

-Output:

 ```json
 {